ratatstats/anagrams/README.md

 user    0m16.229s
 sys    0m0.096s

-What do you know?!
-Primes is still much faster! :)
+What do you know?
+Primes is still much faster!